 ‘single’ – A single non-episodic asset.
 This is used for a WorkType such as ‘Movie’.

-There shall be a single Avail/Asset element with an Avail/Asset/Metadata element.

-Asset/WorkType corresponds with work types associated with single assets (i.e., work types such as ‘movie’ or ‘short’, but not work types such as ‘series’ or ‘Collection’).
+Shall include exactly one Avail/Asset element where Asset/WorkType corresponds with work types associated with single assets (i.e., work types such as ‘movie’ or ‘short’, but not work types such as ‘series’ or ‘Collection’).

 ‘episode’ – A single episodic asset (i.e., an episode).

-There shall be a single Avail/Asset element with an Avail/Asset/EpisodeMetadata element.
+There shall be a single Avail/Asset element where Asset/WorkType= ‘Episode’.

-Asset/WorkType= ‘Episode’.

 ‘season’ – A single season consisting of multiple episodes.
 A season may be availed even though the number of episodes is unknown (e.g., prior to airing).

+Shall include exactly one Avail/Asset element where Asset/WorkType= ‘Season’.

-There shall be a single Avail/Asset element with an Avail/Asset/SeasonMetadata element.
-Note that with a ‘season’ asset, metadata is not provided for individual episodes.
+Note that with a ‘season’ asset, Asset instances are not provided for individual episodes.

-Asset/WorkType= ‘Season’.

 ‘series’ – A single series consisting of two or more seasons.
 If only one season is offered, AvailType=‘season’ or AvailType=’miniseries’ should be used.

-There shall be a single Avail/Asset element with an Avail/Asset/SeriesMetadata element.

-Asset/WorkType= ‘Series’.
+Shall include exactly one Avail/Asset element where Asset/WorkType= ‘Series’.

+Note that with a ‘series’ asset, Asset instances are not provided for individual seasons or episodes.

 ‘miniseries’ – A single series consisting of two or more episodes.
 If only one episode is offered, AvailType=‘episode’ should be used.
 Note that if the title was expected to have multiple seasons (i.e, either cancelled after one or more anticipated), ‘season’ should be used.

-There shall be a single Avail/Asset element with an Avail/Asset/SeriesMetadata element.
+Shall include exactly one Avail/Asset element where

 Asset/WorkType= ‘Series’.